nagasesank/nagasesank/README.md

 Hello, world! 👋
 # About Me

 I am a dedicated Security Researcher with over 7+ years of experience in Network & Security Domain.
 My core strengths lie in problem-solving, verbal communication, and a sharp eye for identifying and investigating potential vulnerabilities in my company’s products.
-My role involves conducting both internal and external research while collaborating with various departments to ensure the highest standards of product security.
+My role involves conducting internal and external research while collaborating with various departments to ensure the highest product security standards.

 As a researcher, I am driven by an insatiable hunger for knowledge.
 I firmly believe that each security vulnerability presents a unique opportunity for learning and growth.
 I actively explore new security aspects and ensure that my efforts translate into practical, hands-on experience.
 For me, learning is a continuous process, and I refuse to be confined to a single path or perspective.